WrightonLabCSU/DRAM/README.md

     --add_annotations       PATH    <path/to/old-annoations.tsv>
                                         Used to add in old annotations to the current run.
 (See example for format.)

+    --generate_gff          OPTION Will generate an output GFF for each sample based on the raw-annotations.tsv.

+    --generate_gbk          OPTION Will generate an output GBK for each sample based on the raw-annotations.tsv.

     Main options:
     --input_fasta           PATH    <path/to/fasta/directory/>
                                         Directory containing input fasta files.